-The Paul Ramsey Award honors those who have made an outstanding contribution to the bioethics discussion and are actively engaged in society, facing the challenges of the 21st century, profoundly defending the dignity of humankind, and enthusiastically embracing ethical biotechnology for the human good.
+The Paul Ramsey Award honors those who have made an outstanding contribution to the discussion of bioethics and who are actively engaged in society, facing the challenges of the 21st century, profoundly defending the dignity of humankind, and enthusiastically embracing ethical biotechnology for the human good.
 The Ramsey Award for Excellence in Bioethics is given to those who have demonstrated exemplary achievement in the field of bioethics.

 Do you have someone in mind?
-Make your nominations today.
+Make a nomination today.
 Tell us why you think your nominee should receive this award and our Paul Ramsey Nomination Committee will consider your entry.

-Nominations for the Ramsey Award close on October 15, 2012.
-The winner will be announced in late 2012, and the award will be presented at the Paul Ramsey Award Dinner on Friday, April 12, 2013, in Diablo, CA.
+Nominations for the Ramsey Award close on September 27, 2013.
+The winner will be announced in late 2013.
+The award will be presented at the Paul Ramsey Award Dinner on March 22, 2014, in Diablo, CA.

 - 2004: Edmund D. Pellegrino